 Hike or run these top Kennesaw Mountain trails near Atlanta.
 Explore Civil War History, stunning summit views, and rolling, rocky, ferny forest on over 15 miles of Kennesaw Mountain's best trails.

 The park’s now-beautiful landscape was the site of a bloody, muddy, tree-barren Civil War battle.
 Entrenched Confederate soldiers at Kennesaw Mountain fought approaching Union troops in the war’s Atlanta campaign.
 Thousands lost their lives on these mountains, hills and fields during a grueling, 14 day battle battle.

-These Kennesaw Mountain trails vary in difficulty and in length – but all provide a great hike.
-Catch views of the Atlanta city skyline from the Kennesaw Mountain and Little Kennesaw Mountain summits, visit memorials and monuments, and trek through gently rolling, stream filled forest on these trails stretching 2 to 11 miles in length.
+These Kennesaw Mountain trails vary in difficulty and in length – but they’re all uniquely different, and they’re all worth a hike or trail run.
+Catch views of the Atlanta city skyline from the Kennesaw Mountain and Little Kennesaw Mountain summits, visit Civil War memorials and monuments, and trek through gently rolling, stream filled forest on these trails from 1 to 11 miles in length.

 Preserve the history and beauty of the Kennesaw Mountain parks, battlefields and trails.
 Pack out everything you pack in, leave no trace, and preserve the Kennesaw Mountain trails history: don’t walk or climb on historic earthworks or cannon.

 Kennesaw Mountain Trails

 The Environmental Trail explores the mountain’s lower elevations on a kid-friendly loop trail.
 Nine illustrated signs explain the surrounding forest ecosystem as the trail explores a rocky slope, trickling creek and diverse forest.